Superrehtard/old_diaspora_wiki/Diaspora's-federation-protocol.md

     * Retractions of posts
     * Retractions of likes/comments

+This document does not cover the semantics of each of the messages listed above.
+For a discussion of these semantics, see [Diaspora's Message Semantics].

 ## Discovery

 Diaspora pods MUST be able to discover users on other pods, given the other user's webfinger address.
 For convenience, Diaspora pods' user-interfaces MAY choose to allow users to search for users by name, searching through the list of names already known to the pod (such as local users).
 However, pods' user interfaces MAY NOT allow users to find a person by name if that person has not marked themselves as "searchable", in their hcard (see below).